hotnsoursoup/quik-db/docs/README.md

 ### Key Features

-- **Flexible Configurations**: Supports both single and multi-database setups.
+- **Flexible Configurations**: Supports both single and multi-database configurations.
+  - Configurations support both `url` and `connection_params` configurations for database connections.
+    - Can generate the `url` for the database connection from `connection_params`, including query args in a configuration setting so its easier to manage.
+  - Direct support of SqlAlchemy engine options in configuration.
+  - Modify the config after instantiation
+    - (e.g.) db.config.query_settings.enable_fetch = False
+    - (e.g.) db.config.connection_params.query = {} # Insert a dictionary of query arguments for url generation.
-- **Pydantic Validation**: Ensures configurations adhere to predefined models.
+- **Pydantic Validation**: Ensures configurations adhere to predefined models to ensure functionality.
+  - (e.g.) db = Connection(config) # Config is validated on import
-- **Raw SQL Support**: Supports modification of raw sql with paging (limit, offset), fetching, and more.
+- **Raw SQL Support**: Supports generation and modification of raw sql statements.
+  - Auto generates stored procedure calls by simply providing the procedure name in `execute_sp`.
+    - (e.g.)  db.execute_sp('my_procedure') # Generates based on `dialect` in the configuration.
+  - Can auto-prefix stored procedures with a schema.
+  - Can auto-prefix all tables in a sql statement with the given schema.
+The library has CTE detection and supports sub queries.
+  - Can modify sql queries to include offset and limit
+- **Result object Management**: Includes various features for managing results
+  - Control result output with `result_as_mappings` config (converts results to a list of mappings instead of tuples)
+    - Done in config, or db.config.result_as_mappings = True
+  - Saves execution state data `including` query/params through each stage of transformation.
+  - Auto saves columns retrieves in db.vars.columns
-- **Extensibility**: Allows adding custom handlers for pre- and post-execution processing.
+- **Extensibility**: Allows adding custom handlers for pre/post-execution data processing.
+  - (e.g.) db.param_handlers = [sanitizer_params, my_param_converter]
+  - (e.g.) db.result_handlers = [myfunc, my_redact_func]
+  - (e.g.) db.execution_handler = my_custom_execution_flow_handler
+  - You can also add them all at once during instantiation.

 ### In Development